Frequently Asked Questions

 Please do not send us your Student Aid Report or a printout of your Profile.
 These forms must be submitted online.
 Be aware that sending in your documents multiple times can add delay in processing your paperwork.
 If you are missing requirements, you will be notified at the time of the review.

 Yes.
 However, we are unable to assure a timely review and awarding.
-If you wish to receive your award letter before the Admissions Decision deadline or May 1, you will need to apply by the priority deadline.
+If you wish to receive your award letter before the Admissions Decision filing date or May 1, you will need to apply by the priority deadline.

 We expect both parents to participate in paying for your education.
 We will compute separate contributions for your custodial and non-custodial parents.
 The custodial parent is the parent with whom the applicant lived the most during the 12 months prior to filing the application, or the most recent 12 months during which the student lived with a parent, regardless of who claimed the student as an income tax exemption.
 The custodial parent submits the CSS Profile and your other parent submits the online noncustodial profile.